GrimReaper3223/javafx-hot-reload-GREAT-REPO-/README.md

 ## How does this compare to Scenebuilder?
 Both projects provide an interactive way to create visual components.
 While Scenebuilder provides a drag 'n drop appraoach that result in FXML files, this project requires you to code Java files.
-The direct feedback allows for easy tweaking and poitioning.
+The direct feedback allows for easy tweaking and positioning.
 Of course nothing is preventing you from using FXML here as well to create your views.
 But what is the point?
 I think there are benefits to having a fully Java coded UI.

 ## Some notes
 - I've created this for fun (and so I can avoid having to use Scenenbuilder).